 And finally there is a biological component.
 As soon as the water reaches the surface, plants grow in the water.
 It starts with algae, then moss and finally higher plants like ferns and bushes.
 Especially the algae and moss, which grow in the flowing water, consume the carbon dioxide.
 They reduce it with photosynthesis and keep the carbon for their growth, the oxygen is released into the water.

 As a result, the loss of carbon dioxide immediately after the spring is immense.
 The supersaturated water precipitates and deplosits an huge amount of limestone while it flows.
 Calcite crystals grow on the floor of the brook, on the plants, at the shores and in the flowing water.
 Most of the calcite covers the algae and moss, just to be overgrown by the next generation of moss.

 The structure of the limestone is typical.
-Covering plants which subsequently are decomposited, the limestone has numerous holes of all sizes.
+Covering plants which subsequently are decomposed, the limestone has numerous holes of all sizes.
 It is rather soft and lightweight, the reason why it is dubbed tufa or tuff.
 When it is still wet, it is possible to cut it with saws or chains.
 But when it dries it becomes harder and lighter and is a very good rock for building houses.
 Because of its porosity is a very good isolator.
 It was often used to build barnstables, as the limestone neutralizes the emissions of the animals.
 Today tufa is not used any more, because the quarrying is a lot of work and thus expensive, and the deposits are small and most of them protected.

-Other places of high limstone deposition are steps in the floor and along the shores.
+Other places of high limestone deposition are steps in the floor and along the shores.
 The growing limestone forms dams across the brook, across the valley, and along the river.
-Somtimes the whole slope is covered by tufa, sometimes channels and dams are built on which the water flows.
+Sometimes the whole slope is covered by tufa, sometimes channels and dams are built on which the water flows.